sarat9892/Image_Classification/README.md

 ### Trial 1

-- Base Model: VGG16 (Frozen weights - not trainable)
+- Base Model: VGG16 (Weights - frozen/non trainable)
 - Top layer: 2 Dense layers with 1024 and 512 nodes
 - Activation: ReLU
 - Optimization: ADAM (Learning rate - 0.00001)
 - Epochs: 100

-Since the base CNN is frozen the weights are not updated while training and the CNN will only be used as a feature generator.
-The only weights updated will belong to the dense layers.
-These layers will be trained on our face dataset.

 #### Interpretation
 - Training accuracy got close to 100% but validation accuracy peaked at 78% and slowly started dropping down to 72.5%
 - Training loss decreased constantly and stabilized at 0 while validation loss kept increasing and fluctuating and peaked at 1.9.
-- Clearly overfitting.
+- The model is clearly overfitting.

 <p align = "center">